Table of Contents

 Meera felt sad and decided to do something.
 She spoke to her parents and friends and started a small cleanliness drive.
 Together, they cleaned the area, planted saplings, and put dustbins around the park.

-Meera also explained to people why throwing waste on the road harms the environment.
 Slowly, neighbors began to support her.
 The park became clean again, and birds returned.
+Meera felt proud that her small effort made a big difference.

-From that day, Meera encouraged others to protect nature.
+She understood that caring for the environment is everyone’s responsibility, and from that day, encouraged others to protect nature.

 Moral: Caring for the environment helps protect our future.